niplav/site/reports.md

 rapid progress with emotional issues concerning my parents suggests, having only spent half an hour on it during the entire retreat).

-But I also guess that my psyche is in a very strong basin that is not unpleasant for me, and that it doesn't have incredibly vast reservoirs of trauma and and hurt built up.
+But I also guess that my psyche is in a very strong default basin that is not unpleasant to me, and that it *doesn't* have incredibly vast reservoirs of trauma and and hurt built up.
 (I have some more evidence for that belief, having gone trauma-hunting on two separate MDMA self-therapy sessions which didn't bring up *that much* stuff, plus partial exploration on another meditation retreat).

-My current best guess is that I'll want to (1) bring up as much trauma/hurt as I can handle with some destabilizing practice, and then (2) work through it with e.g. Core Transformation or Coming to Wholeness or bog-standard therapy.
+My current best guess is that I'll want to (1) bring up as much trauma/hurt as I can handle with some destabilizing practice, and then (2) work through it with e.g. Core Transformation or Coming to Wholeness or simply bog-standard therapy.
 But if I just don't find much material I'll have to resign myself to even longer retreats that focus more on high-energy insight practices.

 ### Would I Recommend Doing This?